A young woman experiences what existential anxiety really feels like.

 How Charlie Health can help with existential anxiety

 If existential anxiety is impacting your daily life and well-being, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people dealing with complex mental health conditions, including anxiety-related conditions like existential anxiety.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for teens and adults with serious mental health conditions, including anxiety-related conditions like existential anxiety.
 Our expert clinicians incorporate evidence-based anxiety therapy, like cognitive behavioral therapy, into individual counseling, family therapy, and group sessions.
 With treatment, managing existential anxiety is possible.
 Fill out the form below or give us a call to start healing today.